-Traditional lancets can be used on their own, though the majority of people will use them with a lancer, which is the device, similar in appearance to a syringe that is held by the sufferer to prick their finger and then draw the blood for testing.
+Traditional lancets can be used on their own, though the majority of people will use them with a lancer, which is a device, similar in appearance to a syringe that is held by the sufferer to prick their finger and then draw the blood for testing.

 Pip Lancets were previously only used in hospitals, but over the years, have been made available to everyone to use.
-These perform the same function as the traditional lancets, but are much more convenient to use.
+These perform the same function as the traditional lancets but are much more convenient to use.
 They also allow for better disposal once a test has been carried out.

 One other very important factor with pip lancets is that in most cases, it eliminates the pain that can be caused by traditional lancets.
-These lancets are a single use only device, and the needle is never exposed, preventing any accidental pricking.
+These lancets are a single-use-only device, and the needle is never exposed, preventing any accidental pricking.